test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/variables_and_datatypes.rst

 It is also recommended to explore the tutorial files in the order of their numbers.

 A lot of things can go wrong in all examples of this tutorial (e.g. missing quotes, too much quotes, wrong operators, missing keywords like ``Evaluate``, and so on).
 Not all of these things cause syntax errors immediately.
-But if it's not a syntax issue, there will be no direct feedback by an error message.
-But the result of the test execution is not like expected.
+But if it's not a syntax issue, there will be no direct feedback in form of an error message.
+Only the result of the test execution is not like expected.

 It is not the intention of this tutorial to go through all possible error scenarios while working with variables.
 We concentrate here on *what works*.
 And the way we do it, might also not be the *only* way to do it in a proper way.